 When considering how to increase revenue, sports administrators have several fundraising options, including:

-- Applying for state and federal grants.
 Grants are available for most high school sports programs and can be identified through internet searches.
 When applying for a grant, ADs should designate a small team of grant writers, student-athletes, coaches, and community members to help with the application process.
 The grant writers should be sure to adhere to the deadline.
 Typically, grants do not cover general operating expenses but can be used for facility improvements, special projects, and other initiatives, former athletic and activity director Vinay Mullick wrote in an article on Medium.

-- Working with booster clubs.
 These organizations are funded by volunteers, usually parents.
 During sports events, volunteers may operate concession stands and facilitate ticket sales to raise money.
 Sports administrators work directly with booster clubs to generate new revenue ideas and help with fundraising paperwork.
 “They raise funds and operate at the discretion of the coach,” Remigio Gordillo, athletic director at Millennium High School in Goodyear, AZ, told AZPreps365 about booster clubs.
 “For example, if we need uniforms, the club could then fundraise to make that happen.
 They can also do things like getting meals donated for the teams or help set up community service events.”

-- Engage with local organizations.
 Community athletic associations may also be willing to fund smaller needs such as scoreboards in the gym.
 Working with local organizations can be a more accessible way to pay for needs that are not a high priority.

-- Selling advertisements.
 Advertising banners are another way to boost athletic department revenue and raise anywhere from $250 to $1,500, Mike Jiancristoforo, activities director at Glen Allen High School in Glen Allen, VA, told the Richmond-Times Dispatch.
 The amount collected is based on the length of time the banner is displayed.

-- Programs that offer discounts for donors.
 Paul Szymanski, activities director at Watertown-Mayer Public Schools in Watertown, MN, told NFHS that his school’s “Gold Card” program is one of his favorite fundraisers.
 The card offers donors discounts at local businesses.

 “Parents and community members like to support our efforts if we run them well, include some type of value, and provide visible improvements to the activities they enjoy attending,” he said.